This app is meant to be used in three main ways:

 RANDOM NPC CONVERSATION seeks to emulate a random conversation with an NPC by giving you a random demeanor and discussion topic that the NPC wants to talk about.
 Before hitting this button, you should choose the normal relationship this NPC has with the PCs as a Positive relationship will make positive discussions more likely and vice versa.
 If an NPC who is normally positive towards the PCs suddenly becomes negative, that may mean something is up which you can explore further to expand your plot.

 The rest of the sections should be self-explanatory.

 GET YES/NO ANSWER is probably the most important part of being able to replace a GM.
 You ask a question like, "Do I hear voices behind the door?", and set the likelihood of that happening.
 You'll get either a yes or no to guide you further in your quest.
 Moreover, you may get a modifier or "and" or "but" that complicates matters.
 In the above example, pretend the answer was "yes but".
 That might mean that you hear voices but can't tell how many.
 Or you hear voices but don't recognize them.
 Go with the first idea that makes sense in the situation.
 If the answer was "yes and", that mean you hear voices and can understand the language.

 Every time you get a Yes/No answer, the system also checks to see if a random event happens.
-Since the random events and it's component breakdowns are in the next section, you'll have to move to the next section to change the likelihood of a random event.
+You should set the desired percent chance of a random event happening before getting your Yes/No answer from the oracle.
 It's default is at 20%.

-DRAW CARDS gives you a The specified amount of cards from a standard deck of cards.
+DRAW PLAYING CARDS gives you the specified amount of cards from a standard deck of cards.
 It also keeps track of the deck of cards so you won't get any repeats unless you RESHUFFLE THE DECK.